 You should shop around to find a savings account that best suits you.

-Investing may seem risky, but with careful planning, you could create a steady return by investing your inheritance.
+Investing might seem risky, but with careful planning, you could create a steady return by investing your inheritance.

 Pay into a pension or save it in a bank?

-With so many pension products to pick from, it may seem easier to put your inheritance in a savings account for when you retire.
+With so many pension products to pick from, it might seem easier to put your inheritance in a savings account for when you retire.